vdaburon/CreateHtmlForFilesInDirectory/README.md

 ## Simple jar tool
 This tool is a java jar, so it's could be use as simple jar (look at [Release](https://github.com/vdaburon/CreateHtmlForFilesInDirectory/releases) to download jar file)
 <pre>
-java -cp create-html-for-files-in-directory-&lt;version&gt;.jar io.github.vdaburon.jmeter.utils.HtmlGraphVisualizationGenerator jmeter/results index.html
+java -Dimage_width=900 -cp create-html-for-files-in-directory-&lt;version&gt;.jar io.github.vdaburon.jmeter.utils.HtmlGraphVisualizationGenerator jmeter/results index.html
+or
+java -Dimage_width=900 -jar create-html-for-files-in-directory-&lt;version&gt;-jar-with-dependencies.jar jmeter/results index.html
 </pre>

 ## Link to others projects
-Usally this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)
+Usally this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)<br>
 and this plugin [csv-report-to-html](https://github.com/vdaburon/JMReportCsvToHtml)
 1) The **jmeter-graph-tool-maven-plugin** create the report csv files and graphs
 2) The **csv-report-to-html** create the **html table report** from the csv file
 3) The **create-html-for-files-in-directory** create a page html this links to images and files in a directory to show and add links

+## Versions
+Version 1.2 add the file size after the "&lt;a ref=" link

+Version 1.1 add link (a href) to jtl and xml files

+Version 1.0 initial version